 A: Channels are dedicated spaces where you can store information, share insights, and collaborate.
-Channels help you organize your work— you can create them for any project, topic, or team.
-By having the right people and information in one place, teams can share ideas, discuss animatedly, come to conclusions, reach decisions, and move forward with a common goal.
+Channels help you organize your work — you can create them for any project, topic, or team.

 - Public channels are viewable to anybody on your team.
 They can see the channel when they browse channels, and they can join the channel if they feel that the topic is relevant to them.
 Topics posted in a public channel can be searched by other members of the workspace.

-- Private channels is only visible to the specific members of that channel– it will not appear in the list of a team’s browsable channels.
+- Private channels are only visible to the specific members of that channel – it will not appear in the list of a team’s browsable channels.
 People must be added to a private channel by the author or moderator of the channel.
 Topics posted in a private channel can only be searched by members of that channel.